martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

 `Invoke-Pester -Output Detailed .\worldclockapi.tests.ps1`

-There are not `It` blocks yet so there are no tests to pass but as long as there are no errors you are good to continue.
+There are no `It` blocks yet so there are no tests to pass but providing there are no errors, you are good to continue.
 The response should look like this.

 ![Pester result with no tests](https://github.com/martinkearn/Content/raw/master/Blogs/Images/pester-notests.jpg)

 Now we have the basic script, we will add a range of tests using the `It` and `Should` keywords.
 Add the following code beneath the `BeforeAll` closing line.
-The code is mostly self explanatory. in some of the tests, we have a little bit of PowerShell whihc gets the current data in various formats so we can make assertions against the `$responseContent` object.
+The code is mostly self explanatory; in some of the tests, we have some PowerShell which gets the current date in various formats so we can make assertions against the `$responseContent` object.

 ```powershell
 It "It should respond with 200" {